writethedocs/www/docs/conference/videos-user-groups-mailing-list.rst

 2014 Details
 -------------

-We are excited about having the conference again.
+We are excited about having the conference again next year.
-It will be held in Portland again, and we are starting to get in gear for next year.
 We will be announcing the dates of the conference, and putting up a website in the next couple months.